Cohabitee inheritance claim success

 We specialise in inheritance claims involving unmarried couples.
 There is a common misconception that unmarried cohabitees are unable to make an Inheritance Act claim.
 But as this case study of a successful case makes clear, unmarried cohabitees are fully entitled to make such a claim.

-She therefore pursued an inheritance claim under section 1(b a) of the Inheritance (Provision for Family & Dependants) Act 1975.
+She therefore pursued an inheritance claim under the Inheritance (Provision for Family & Dependants) Act 1975.
 Her own children did not oppose the claim, but the six children from the deceased’s marriage did defend.
-The claim was complicated by the fact that a substantial gift had been made out of Mr S’s estate to his ex-wife during his lifetime (likely to increase the net estate from some £460,000 to around £800,000) and one of her children (RS) had been made bankrupt at the relevant time.
-As such it was necessary to pursue a claim under section 10 of the Inheritance Act to bring the assets back into the estate and to join the ex-wife to the court proceedings.
+The claim was complicated by the fact that a substantial gift had been made out of Mr S’s estate to his ex-wife during his lifetime (likely to increase the net estate from £460,000 to around £800,000) and one of her children (RS) had been made bankrupt at the relevant time.
+We therefore had to ask the court to bring those assets back into the estate and to join the ex-wife to the court proceedings.
 The trustee in bankruptcy of RS also needed to be joined.

 Mediation took place, resulting in an excellent out of court settlement for our client whereby she received £160,000, plus payment of her legal costs.